 Amendment 13C (SAFMC 2006) established the commercial quota for vermilion at 1,100,000 lbs gw.
 The total allowable catch was updated to 618,046 lbs gw in Amendment 16 (SAFMC 2009) and a 50-50 commercial split season for vermilion was established.
 Following an assessment update, Regulatory Amendment 18 (SAFMC 2013E) revised the commercial ACL to be 420,252 lbs gw in 2013 with annual decreases over four years, with the commercial ACL set at 388,703 lbs gw for 2016 and subsequent years.
-Vermilion snapper harvest may also affected have been affected by the fishing prohibition for the Oculina Experimental Closed Area (Amendment 13A; SAFMC 2003).

-Landings and revenue for vermilion snapper peaked around 2001, and since about 2009 landings and revenue have been relatively consistent, reaching the ACL each year (Figure 5-29).
-A majority of landings come from NC/SC/GA, with most landings in Northern South Carolina and Southern/Central North Carolina (Figure 5-30).
+Landings and revenue for vermilion snapper peaked around 2001, and since about 2009 landings and revenue have been relatively consistent, reaching the ACL each year (Figure 5-27).
+A majority of landings come from NC/SC/GA, with most landings in Northern South Carolina and Southern/Central North Carolina (Figure 5-28).
 Most of the Florida landings are from North Florida.

-Figure 5-29.
+Figure 5-27.
 Total commercial landings and revenue of vermilion snapper from 1998 through 2016.
 Data source: SEFSC-SSRG Socioeconomic Panel v.6 October 2017

-Figure 5-30.
+Figure 5-28.
 Commercial landings of vermilion snapper by area from 1998 through 2016.
 To maintain confidentiality, landings from Florida are combined for all years.
 Data source: SEFSC-SSRG Socioeconomic Panel v.6 October 2017